ebosompa/Todoey/README.md

 # Todoey
-> To use Realm to persist Data in iOS
+> To use Realm to persist Data in iOS.
 This app keeps track of all your tasks.

 [![Swift Version][swift-image]][swift-url]